atsuoishimoto/pastecat/README.md

                    [--version]
                    [filename]

-Paste clipboard image to file onWindows/macOS.
+Paste clipboard image to file on Windows/macOS.

 positional arguments:
   filename              Output filename.
 If the filename is `-`, image is written to stdout.